JetBrains/kotlinconf-app/README.md

 ### Android Application

 As you can imagine, the Android version is developed in Kotlin/JVM.
-What's interesting here is that this time application utilizes Multiplatform support, which is an experimental feature in Kotlin 1.2.
+What's interesting here is that this time application utilizes Multiplatform support, which is an experimental feature in Kotlin 1.3.61.
 Data structures for retrieving data from the backend server and some date-time operations are shared across multiple projects.

 ### iOS Application

-iOS version is written in Swift, but it uses presenters and repositories written in Kotlin in the common module.
+User interface of iOS version is written in Swift, all logic and data written in Kotlin in the common module.
 This way iOS part itself is responsible only for specifying how the application looks like and how it represents changes requested by logic.
 Kotlin and Swift are highly interoperable, so from Swift, you can easily use all classes and tools defined in the common module.

 ## How to build and run